FINT: Field-aware INTeraction Neural Network For CTR Prediction: Introduction

+Existing high-order feature interaction based approaches still confront with a significant challenge.
+The field-level semantic information is lost during the high-order feature interaction.
+Consequently, the subsequent deep modules cannot fully employ the explicit features.
 In this paper, we propose a novel framework to capture high-order feature interactions while preserving the low-order field semantic information by introducing a field-aware interaction layer in the model.
-Specifically, a unique feature interaction vector is maintained for each field, which can further facilitate the subsequent DNN model to better explore the non-linear high-order relationship between fields.
-We employed this method to improve the CTR prediction accuracy on an online recommendation service, a system recommends ads to users at a video app.
+Specifically, a unique feature interaction vector is maintained for each field, which contains interaction information of the field and each other fields in any order within K and allow the subsequent DNN model to better explore the non-linear high-order relationship between fields.
+We employed this method to improve the CTR prediction accuracy on an online recommendation service, a system that recommends ads to users at iQIYI, which is one of the most popular online video apps in China.
 Extensive experiments on both public datasets and online A/B testing demonstrate the effectiveness and robustness of the proposed method.

 The remainder of this paper is structured as follows.
-Firstly, we brief related works for CTR in Sections 2.
-After that, in Section 3, we elaborately describe the proposed methodology in detail.
-Then, in Section 4, we perform comprehensive experiments on three widely used databases, to assess the performance of the proposed approach in for CTR task.
-Finally, in Section 5, we draw conclusions and point out some promising related research directions.
+In Section 2, we elaborately describe the proposed methodology.
+In Section 3, we perform comprehensive experiments on three widely used databases.
+Finally, in Section 4, we draw conclusions.